okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 > **Note:** The SCIM server response to PATCH operation requests can also be a HTTP 204 response, with no body returned.

-### Updating specific group membership
+### Update specific group membership

 **PATCH** /Groups/*$groupID*

 To add or remove users inside a specific pushed group on the SCIM server, Okta requires the following:

-* The user must be a member of the group in Okta
+* The User must be a member of the group in Okta.
-* The user has been added under the **Assignments** tab of the SCIM integration inside the Okta Admin Console
+* The User has been added under the **Assignments** tab of the SCIM integration inside the Okta Admin Console.
-* The group is pushed under the **Push Groups** tab of the SCIM integration inside the Okta Admin Console
+* The group is pushed under the **Push Groups** tab of the SCIM integration inside the Okta Admin Console.

 If these three requirements are met, Okta sends a request to add the specified users to the group on the SCIM server.
 The operation can be sent as a PUT or a PATCH operation depending on the configuration of the SCIM integration.